decarbonization/gfx/README.md

 ##Words

 Word literals are any sequence of characters that do not correspond to any of the other literals.
 Word literals are normally interpreted to mean apply a function by name, or lookup a variable by name.
 E.g. `rt/showstack` will print the stack, and `math/PI` will push `3.14...` onto the stack.
 If a literal word is needed, it may be prefixed with a tick, like `'hello`.
-Words beginning with `#` and `&` are currently reserved for the Gfx language for future usage.
+Words beginning with `&` bypass function application.
+This allows passing existing functions into other functions, e.g. `[1 2 3] &print vec/for-each` will print 1, 2, and 3.
+Words beginning with `#` are currently reserved for the Gfx language for future usage.

 ##Other Types